flyteorg/flytekit/docs/source/contributing.rst

 📜 Quick Background
 *******************

-The first version of the flytekit library was written circa 2017, before mypy typing was mainstream, and targeted Python 2.
-That legacy code will be fully deprecated and removed in 2022 but because there are still users of flytekit that rely on that legacy api, you'll see 2 separate and distinct code paths within this repo.
+The first version of the Flytekit library was written circa 2017, before mypy typing was mainstream, and its target was Python 2.
+That legacy code will be fully deprecated and removed in 2022 but there are users of Flytekit that rely on that legacy API, so you'll see 2 separate and distinct code paths within this repo.
 Users and contributors should ignore the legacy sections.
 Below is a listing of the most important packages that comprise the new API:

 - ``flytekit/core``
   This holds all the core functionality of the new API.